top of page

 Jesus’ early followers considered Pentecost the anniversary of the giving of the Law at Mount Sinai.
 The Spirit’s coming at Pentecost connected the Old and New Testaments.
 Obedience to God is central to both.
 The Spirit empowers you to please God.

 At Pentecost, roaring wind, tongues of fire, and inspired speech marked the coming of the Holy Spirit.
-Fire represents God’s purifying presence to burn away the impurities of your heart and set it aflame to ignite the hearts of others.
+Fire represents Pentecost power, God’s purifying presence to burn away the impurities of your heart and set it aflame to ignite the hearts of others.

 Words about Jesus on your lips reveal fire in your heart.
 At Pentecost, the Spirit ignited 120 hearts that filled Jerusalem’s air with praise to God.
 We are free in Christ to praise God.
 The power of the Holy Spirit enables us to control our tongue and use it to talk about Jesus.